alxmcr/fe-spacifly-app-react-ts/README.md

 # 🚀 Spacifly App

 An web application built where any person can travel around all the galaxy 🚀.
+Spacifly hire the best SpaceX's rockets to make the best travel experience.

 ![App Screenshot](https://res.cloudinary.com/images-alex-projects/image/upload/v1640111712/Portfolio/spacifly-images/home-page_rfdyoq.png)